4005 S Soapstone Basin Rd. Kamas, UT 84036 801-466-6299 UPDATED: November 2025

 PACKING LIST

 Before dropping off your camper at their cabin, you will stop at a blue tent to meet with the Health Coordinator and Nurse.
 Where they will be lice-checked and you will need to turn in any medications they have with them.
 In order for your camper to attend camp, they must have completed all health forms on the registration platform.
 Please include any limitations or areas of concern regarding medications, diet, behavior, or daily routine.
 All medications must be given to the health coordinator at this time for proper storage.
 No one is allowed to administer their own medication while at camp, except inhalers and EPI pens and only with doctor’s approval.
 All medications must be in the original container that identifies the prescribing physician, the name of the medication, the dosage and the frequency of administration.
 Over-the-counter medications and vitamins will only be accepted when accompanied by a doctor’s prescription or signed instruction from a guardian.
 Do not pack any medication.
-All prescribed and over-the-counter medication must be given to the camp Health Supervisor at check-in.
+All prescribed and over-the-counter medication must be given to the camp Health Coordinator at check-in.

-Sundays between 3:30-5:30pm You will be assigned a check in time the Thursday before your session begins.
+Sundays between 3:30-5:00pm You will be assigned a check in time the Thursday before your session begins.
 These are assigned based on the campers age/unit.
 NOTE: If you have more than one child at camp that week and were assigned multiple times, please choose the one that best fits your needs.
-If you have a conflict with your assigned time please contact the office ahead of time.
+If you have a conflict with your assigned time please contact the office, or Director ahead of time.
 We will reassign you, insofar as we are able to.
 Cabin assignments will not be given until you are checking your child in at camp.
 Please note that check-in involves important preparations to ensure your child’s stay at camp is successful!
 Our goal is to move you through the process as quickly as possible, in under an hour.
 However, it can take longer, depending how many campers arrive on a given day.

 LETTERS TO YOUR CAMPER